kevinding0218/InterviewDocuments/Q and A/Interview - React.md

 **When you want to access  `this.props`  in constructor.**, Note that passing or not passing `props` to `super` has **no effect** on later uses of `this.props` outside `constructor`.
 That is `render`, `shouldComponentUpdate`, or event handlers **always** have access to it.
 	- only place to set initial state by using `this.state = {};`
 	- after this you have to use this.setState to change state
-3. static getDerivedStateFromProps(nextProps, prevState)
+2. static getDerivedStateFromProps(nextProps, prevState) - (rarely used)
 - this method is actually static
 - it runs right after constructor
 - it has role in initial render and also re-render face
 - it tries to get the derived state from the change in props that it would return the `newState` if there is change in state or `null` if there is no change in state
-- Why it's a static method? static method will prevent user to access `this` keyword directly inside the method, because static method is actually class method, not instance method
+##### Why it's a static method?
+- static method will prevent user to access `this` keyword directly inside the method, because static method is actually class method, not instance method
 - in the vast majority of cases  **you don't need  `getDerivedStateFromProps`  at all**.
 If you just want to compute some derived data, either:
-4. Do it right inside  `render`
+3. Do it right inside  `render`
-5. Or, if re-calculating it is expensive, use a memoization helper like  `memoize-one`.
+4. Or, if re-calculating it is expensive, use a memoization helper like  `memoize-one`.
 6. render
 - only method that's mandatory to have
 - you cannot set state here, otherwise you would go an infinite loop